jaletelier/tabular-to-mongo-loader/README.md

 # tabular-to-mongo-loader
-Parse and load data from tabular data files like csv or xls into mongoDB using Mongoose.
+Parse and load data from tabular data files into mongoDB using Mongoose.